Home > Basics > 14 Invaluable Digital Tools for Students in 2024

 1. Hemingway App

-Even if you feel confident in your writing skills, it doesn’t hurt to have a second pair of eyes (or desktop app) skim your written assignments.
+Even if you feel confident in your writing skills, it doesn’t hurt to have a second pair of eyes (or desktop app) to skim your written assignments.

 2. Grammarly